Updated: Mar 10

 Similarly, if I'm feeling sad, how do I know I'm feeling sad?
 Perhaps there is a greyness, a heaviness in my chest this time...there might be a sense of constriction in my belly that increases when I focus attention on it...I may notice my energy pulling into my core, sense my arms disengaging...my head may feel fuzzy, unfocused, as I start to notice that I'm disassociating.

 So we start to notice these kind of things.
 We begin to set up a dialogue with these sensations in the body.
-And we also become aware of the contrasts in our system; often these sensations will come in pairings.
+And we also become aware of the contrasts we experience; often these sensations will come in pairings.
 So, for example, for some people joy arising in their bodies will also bring in a sense of sadness.
-Maybe joy isn't something that we're comfortable with; it wasn't welcomed by the people around us when it showed up for us as children.
+Maybe joy isn't something that we're comfortable with; it wasn't welcomed by the people around us as children.
 It may have been met with disapproval or admonitions to 'be more sensible.'
 So we tap into joy and we notice that it can be a complex thing for us to feel.
 Somewhere it may be over-coupled with feelings of grief or sadness.
 As we pay attention to the process that is unfolding inside us, we can begin to tease out the beliefs, meanings, sensations that are somehow overlapping, keeping us caught up in an intricate web of reaction and counter-reaction.

 This process is a bit like gradually clearing the debris out of a river that has become sluggish or stagnant.
 As we remove the log jam, the current can start to move again of its own accord.
-We begin to get a sense of our energy flowing more spontaneously, more naturally again.
-Our thirst for life comes back online.
-Life becomes simpler, more joyful.
-We find reservoirs of energy becoming available to us that we didn't know we had.
+We begin to get a sense of our energy flowing more spontaneously, more naturally Our thirst for life comes back online.
+Things become simpler, more joyful.
+We find reservoirs of energy becoming available to us that we previously didn't know were there.
 Our capacity to be calm and at ease in the world increases.
 We regain access to our desire for contact, for social connection, which in turn supports us to go deeper, to trust more.